 Another person might think about what would please the people they love or help people they care about.

-Another person might think about what looks personally interesting.
+Someone else might think about what looks personally interesting.

-Another might look at what seems practical, cost-effective, and most likely to bring in a good income in the future.
+Still another person might look at what seems practical, cost-effective, and most likely to bring in a good income in the future.